sauravDeveloper2000/sauravDeveloper2000/README.md

 ### Hi there 👋
 # 💫 About Me:
-🧰Degree wise I am Mechanical Engineer<br>📱But skill wise I am Android Developer using Kotlin😄.<br>😄Currently upskilling my Android Development skills from Google codelabs, Youtube, Medium and also developing cool android apps 👩🏻‍💻.<br>🏢And finally looking opportunities in Android Field.<br>
+🧰Degree wise I am Mechanical Engineer<br>📱But skill wise I am Android Developer using Kotlin😄.<br>😄Currently upskilling my Android Development skills using Google codelabs, from Youtube and also developing android apps👩🏻‍💻.<br>🏢And finally looking opportunities in Android Field.<br>

 ## 🌐 Socials: